discontented/github-notes/README.md

 1)	A Working Directory: where you'll be doing all the work: creating, editing, deleting and organizing files
 2)	A Staging Area: where you'll list changes you make to the working directory
 3)	A Repository: where Git permanently stores those changes as different versions of the project
-    a.
-Changes are saved as a commit
+    * Changes are saved as a commit

 `git init`